Young Irish and sustainable seafood: insights from the Food Smart Dublin workshops

 Authors: Agnese Cretella and Cordula SchererPublished: 7 April 2021

-Hello, followers of the TCEH blog!
-We are reaching the end of Food Smart Dublin, our IRC funded project under the COALESCE call, which started in 2019.
-The project's goal is to encourage more sustainable seafood consumption by building on Ireland's unique coastal cultural heritage.
+Hello, followers of Food Smart Dublin!
+We wrote this blog for the Trinity Centre for Environmental Humanities blog site and thought we best share it with you here, too.
+Our IRC funded COALESCE project Food Smart Dublin which started in 2019 is slowly coming to an end.
+As you know the project's goal is to encourage more sustainable seafood consumption by building on Ireland's unique coastal cultural heritage.
 Besides reimagining sustainable seafood dishes based on historical recipes that are easy to cook and can be locally sourced (published every calendar month on our website), we recently accomplished another exciting milestone of the project.

 Between the 24th of September and 30th of October 2020, we delivered a series of five workshops targeting young Irish students (aged 15-18) designed to promote sustainable seafood consumption by building on both the tangible and intangible coastal cultural heritage of Dublin Bay’s biosphere.
 The five online workshops were co-hosted by the Food Smart Dublin research team (Dr. Cordula Scherer and Dr. Agnese Cretella) and Ireland's Environmental Education and Youth Organisation ECO-UNESCO, an NGO that aims to conserve the environment and empower young people.